gzr7702/CardGame/README.md

 # CardGame

 This is a card game written in Python.
 The rules are very simple: There are 2 users.
-Each user takes turns pulling a card from the deck by hitting any key on the keyboard.
-After 3 turns each, the winner is determined by the sum of each suit point number x card number.
+Each user takes turns pulling a card from the deck by pressing any key on the keyboard.
+After 3 turns each, the winner is determined by the sum of the suit point number x the card value.

 The suits are scored as follows: